Ronkahn21/grove/docs/designs/topology.md

 - Spread constraints across topology domains (anti-packing)
-- Root domain constraints for entire workloads
+- Root domain constraints for entire workloads (constraining all replicas to the same single domain instance - e.g., all 3 replicas must be in rack-1.
+PackDomain allows each replica to be in different instances of the same domain level - e.g., replica-1 in rack-1, replica-2 in rack-2, replica-3 in rack-3)
 - Ratio-based affinity between scaling groups
 - Multi-cluster topology support
 - Automatic topology suggestion based on workload characteristics